It’s the next-generation communication technology which we focus on and we want to deliver to the UK business.

 Joe Leverson is the Head of Digital Marketing at Gamma Communications, an award-winning technology-based provider of Unified Communications services to the UK business market, nonprofits and the public sector.
 Leverson, a digital specialist with expertise in branding and lead generation, serves as team leader of digital and creative at Gamma.

-In this episode of Velocitize Talks, Leverson shares his thoughts on brand storytelling, AI (Artificial Intelligence), and making content more interactive.
+In this episode of Velocitize Talks, Leverson shares his thoughts on brand storytelling, AI (Artificial Intelligence), and interactive content.

 There are now advertising platforms to promote your own content in your own environment where you can steer what you want to say and where your customers—people who are interested in you—can come and view what’s authentic.

-In a comprehensive 2020 State of Marketing Report conducted by HubSpot, 70% of marketers say they are actively investing in content marketing, from blogs to video, and 77% say they have a content marketing strategy in place.
+According to HubSpot, 70% of marketers say they are actively investing in interactive content marketing.
+In addition, 77% say they have a content marketing strategy in place.
 As for brand promotion on social media, Facebook remains the top content distribution channel for marketers; LinkedIn is second.

 Stories worth reading (3:51)